liamvdvyver/smarten.nvim/README.md

 {
   "liamvdvyver/smarten.nvim",
   opts = {
-    -- Only one setting for now, see usage for more detail -- Defaults to true
-    smart_unimpaired = true
+    smart_unimpaired = true,

+    -- Maps dynamically set by smarten
+    keys = {
+      next = "n",
+      prev = "N",
+    }
   },
   config = function(_, opts)
     local smarten = require("smarten")
     smarten.setup(opts)

-    -- Set some keymaps
+    -- Or manually set maps
-    vim.keymap.set("n", "<C-n>", smarten.next, { desc = "[n]ext item" })
+    -- WARNING: some keys such as n/N must be set dynamically.
+See config for more info. vim.keymap.set("n", "<C-n>", smarten.next, { desc = "[n]ext item" })
     vim.keymap.set("n", "<C-p>", smarten.prev, { desc = "[p]previous item" })
   end
 }
 ```

+## Config

+* `smart_unimpaired`: whether to infer corresponding normal mode maps from any unimpaired style maps (default: `true`)
+* `keys`: a table with entries `next` and `prev`.
+Each is a string or list of strings with keys to dynamically map.
+When mapping `smarten.next()`/`.prev()` to keys which are themselves used to traverse a list, they can trigger recursive behaviour.
+This is avoided by letting smarten remap the keys dynamically.

 ## Usage

-To go to the next/previous item from the current list, use `require("smarten").next()`/`require("smarten").prev()`.
+To go to the next/previous item from the current list, use `require("smarten").next()`/`require("smarten").prev()`, or the keys specified in `keys`.

 Currently, list detection and next/previous commands work the following way: